evansking/GCode5150/README.md

         I should have it looking presentable by the demo.
 5. The upload button does work (crudely).
 It uploads a file and shows the corresponding GCode in the left editor.
 The backend currently does not check file type of misformed file etc.

 Paul, I didnt see that you had worked on integrating an editor until today.
-We can either stick my the one i have in there or switch to yours.
+We can either stick with the one i have in there or switch to yours.
 You and I can discuss the pros and cons.

 Also Paul, what sort of state is the interpreter in?
 Would be nice to be able to demo some of that and I can hook it up to the front end.
+We can move this conversation to slack (of which I promise I will see and respond this time lol).

 License